boingram/things-worth-checking-out/README.md

-# Things Possibly Worth Checking Out
+# Things to Read and Watch and Stuff

 ## Algorithms and Data Structures
 [Data structure: the treap!](https://jvns.ca/blog/2017/09/09/data-structure--the-treap-/) by Julia Evans